ChadRoyer/AI_Guru2/README.md

 4. Set up Supabase tables and policies:
    - Create a new Supabase project
-   - Run the SQL queries in the `supabase/` directory to set up tables and policies
+   - Run the `supabase/schema.sql` script in the SQL Editor (or Supabase CLI) to create tables, triggers and RLS policies

 5. Start the development server:
    ```